Practical Tips to Be More Productive and Get Things Done

 1. Start With a Clear Mind

-Begin your day with a few minutes of deep breathing, meditation, or a brain dump in a notebook.
-Get the mental clutter out of the way so your mind has space to focus and be productive.
+If your thoughts feel scattered, your actions will too.
+Begin your day with a few minutes of deep breathing, meditation, or a quick brain dump in a notebook.
+Clear the mental clutter so your mind has space to focus and be productive.

 2. Set SMART Goals